Punishers are consequences that discourage the preceding behavior.

 One more example that does not involve the use of an aversive is a dog that chews the owner's hands while receiving affection.
 If the owner calmly says "no" then removes the attention and walks away, soon the word "no" will be associated with the consequence of the affection removal.
 Eventually the word "no" by itself will serve as a conditioned punisher and the dog will restrain from the behavior of mouthing when hearing the word "no" because of its close association with the undesirable consequence of lost attention.

-The long term effectiveness of conditioned punishers relies on its close association with actual unconditioned punishers.
-Therefor if the word "no" in obedience training or the "tone" from the invisible fence collar fails to discourage the undesired behavior, each should immediately be followed by their perspective unconditioned punishers to refresh the association.
+The long-term effectiveness of conditioned punishers relies on its close association with actual unconditioned punishers. Â Therefore if the word "no" in obedience training or the "tone" from the invisible fence collar fails to discourage the undesired behavior, each should immediately be followed by their perspective unconditioned punishers to refresh the association.

 The proper use of conditioned punishers allows the trainer to maintain a dog on a continuous punishment schedule, which is the most effective schedule for reliable training, while greatly reducing the amount of natural punishers.

-The proper use of unconditioned punishers is one of the most important skills for a dog trainer to learn in order to systematically reduce the amount of unnecessary natural corrections during training and maintaining the modified behaviors of dogs.
+The proper use of unconditioned punishers is one of the most important skills for a dog trainer to learn in order to systematically reduce the amount of unnecessary natural corrections during training and maintain the modified behaviors of dogs.

 For more on the use of punishment from a scientific perspective see operant conditioning.